ocello3/playground/src/20230315/readme.md

 # Task

-- Change the height of the fonts.
-The first font is enormous and the second and the third fonts are tiny.
+- refactoring the rate calcuration.
 - Update the rate-1 and the rate-2.
   - the first step: play and expand "バ"
   - the second step: play and expand "タン", then shrink "バ"